eecs493staff/eecs493staff.github.io/docs/a2-asteroids-menu/README.md

 #### Suggested Style

-The "Asteroids" title is much larger than the browser default — see the [demo video](#objective).
+The "Asteroids" title is much larger than the browser default.
+See the [demo video](#objective).

 Header: